ArhasGH/RiggingTools/README.md

     You can set the mode via the dropdown menu, to automatically have the created curved be grouped To delete a stored curve right click and hit delete.
     To rename, right click and hit rename, a name has to be provided.
-    Commands and Options tab are doing absolutely nothing as of right now.
+    Commands tab is doing absolutely nothing as of right now.
     Docking should work, also try closing, reopening and scaling the window.
-    You can zoom by pressing +/- while the list of Controls is in focus, don't ask why, I was just bored
+    You can zoom by pressing +/- while the list of Controls is in focus, don't ask why, I was just bored Some suffix options are available in the options tab, but you need to save them before they're applied